Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Set Algebra

 Equation~\ref{eq:countaugtrains} constructs the extra trains using the rods in $Q$ as suffixes.
 Benjamin and Quinn\cite{benjamin} handle initial conditions a little differently.
 They put the suffix first and call it a \emph{phase}.
 Their trains always start with a phase, so the trains in our model that don't have a suffix would correspond to using rods from $R$ as phases as well, and some of these rods might cancel with rods from $Q$.

 The argument in this Lucas number example relies only on Theorem~\ref{thm:augtrains}, not on the finiteness of $S=[1,2]$ nor on the fact that the discrepancies occur only for values $ n \le \max S$.
-But when these finiteness conditions are met the result shows how to use our rod model to define ``traditional" initial conditions.
+But when these finiteness conditions are met the result shows how to use our rod model to define ``traditional" initial conditions that specify the first $n$ values of a sequence, then the rest of the sequence is defined by a recursion that looks back $n$ steps.

 If $S$ is a finite rod set and

 is a sequence starting at index $1$ for which

 then $\ell_1, \cdots, \ell_{\max S}$ are the \emph{traditional initial conditions} that together with $S$ determine $\seq{L}$.